Árpád Szendy: Biography

 Szendy's father was a college professor.
 The original name of the family was Golnhofer.
 Szendy studied with Henri Gobbi, Franz Liszt and Hans Koessler at the Franz Liszt Academy of Music in Budapest.
 From 1888, he taught piano at the academy, becoming a full professor in 1891.
-In 1920, he was appointed director of the academy, but resigned a year later due to health reasons.
+In 1920, he was appointed director of the academy, but resigned a year later for health reasons.
 He died of heart disease in 1922.

 Szendy's compositions include several orchestral pieces, a piano concerto, a concert fantasy for piano and orchestra, the opera "Mária", two string quartets, and a variety of piano pieces and songs.
 His editions of Carl Czerny's etudes "School of Finger Dexterity" were used for a century in Hungary.

 Szendy had many students; the best-known one is Ilona Kabos.